-Greece is quite famous for its amazing landscapes, culture and cuisine.
-As a travel destination it has always been on our radar.
-In June of 2017 we decided to travel to Europe & Iceland and made sure Greece was one of the main destinations.
+Greece is quite famous for its amazing landscapes, culture, and cuisine.
+As a travel destination, it has always been on our radar.
+In June of 2017, we decided to travel to Europe & Iceland and made sure Greece was one of the main destinations.
 We started with Athens and ended in Santorini.
-Vacation none of us would ever forget and a vacation which left us wanting to come back in the near future.
+Vacation none of us would ever forget and a vacation that left us wanting to come back in the near future.

-The journey started with few days in Athens, the capital of Greece.
+The journey started with a few days in Athens, the capital of Greece.
 We stayed right in the middle of the city and most of the attractions we wanted to see were conveniently located around us.
-As many tourists would do first thing on our lists was to see the pantheon and the surrounding it attractions.
-After a long wait in lines etc we managed to get inside and view this amazing reminder how unique and capable ancient greeks were.
+As many tourists would do first thing on our lists was to see the pantheon and the surrounding its attractions.
+After a long wait in lines etc, we managed to get inside and view this amazing reminder of how unique and capable ancient greeks were.

-Athens is a great city to visit for few days and explore the Pantheon and the other attractions.
-It a must see and experience if you want to say that you have seen and tasted Greece 🙂
+Athens is a great city to visit for a few days and explore the Pantheon and the other attractions.
+It a must-see and experience if you want to say that you have seen and tasted Greece 🙂